 You can now add feedback to the assignment submission and click save to complete the assessment process.

-Benefits and Drawbacks of using a points-based rubric
+Benefits and Drawbacks of using a points-based Rubric

 Benefits